-The foregoing example is presented for illustrative purposes only.
+CERTAIN FACTORS IMPACTING PROGRAM.
+The allocation examples presented above are for illustrative purposes only.
 There can be no assurance that the number of Eligible Distributors will remain constant during the Qualification Period.
 Given the fixed number of Distributor Options available, the number of Distributor Options allocable to an Eligible Distributor will decrease as the total number of Eligible Distributors increases and conversely will increase as the total number of Eligible Distributors decreases.
 NSI has historically experienced periods of significant fluctuations in its total number of executive distributors and may experience such fluctuations in the future.
 An increase in the total number of Eligible Distributors during the Qualification Period could result in a material reduction in the number of Distributor Options allocable to an individual Eligible Distributor.
-The number of Distributor Options allocable to an Eligible Distributor will also decrease as the number of Eligible Distributors at higher executive distributor levels increases as a proportion of all Eligible Distributors and conversely will increase as the number of Eligible Distributors at higher executive distributor levels decreases as a proportion of all Eligible Distributors.
-There can be no assurance that the proportion of Eligible Distributors at each executive distributor level will remain constant during the Qualification Period.
+The number of Distributor Options allocable to an Eligible Distributor will also decrease as the number of Eligible Distributors at higher Executive Pin Levels increases as a proportion of all Eligible Distributors and conversely will increase as the number of Eligible Distributors at higher Executive Pin Levels decreases as a proportion of all Eligible Distributors.
+There can be no assurance that the proportion of Eligible Distributors at each Executive Pin Level will remain constant during the Qualification Period.
 In addition, the number of Distributor Options allocable to an Eligible Distributor will decrease as such Eligible Distributor's compensation decreases as a proportion of total compensation paid to all Eligible Distributors and conversely will increase as such Eligible Distributor's compensation increases as a proportion of total compensation paid to all Eligible Distributors.
 There can be no assurance that an Eligible Distributor's compensation will remain constant as a percentage of total Eligible Distributor compensation during the Qualification Period.
-Further, there can be no assurance that an Eligible Distributor will be able to earn particular compensation amounts during the Qualification Period.
+Further, there can be no assurance that an Eligible Distributor will be able to earn particular compensation amounts during the